top of page

 Artist Statement

-Because of its immediacy, mark-making, and tonality, charcoal is currently my primary medium, which I use to build up large-scale drawings.
-Its natural origin and predisposition allow me to deeply participate in the drawing process, using my hands directly on the surface to smudge and form shapes.
-It is an intimate action that allows me to be close and get involved with the subject on a very practical and personal level.
-The medium of drawing helps me to break down language barriers and enables me to create works on this theme of dislocation which many people can relate to.
+Because of its immediacy, mark-making, and tonality, charcoal is currently my primary medium.
+Charcoal allows me to deeply participate in the drawing process, using my hands directly on the surface to smudge and form shapes and therefore, get involved with the subject on a very practical and personal level.

 bottom of page